-There are generally a large set of questions that many individuals ask about bankruptcy.
+There are generally a large set of Washington Bankruptcy FAQs that many individuals ask about it.
 These questions are important not only to a basic understanding of the bankruptcy process, but also the consequences on your financial life, and to dispel false bankruptcy myths.
 Remember that the answers to these questions are very general in nature and do not apply to each and every individual.
 Each person’s financial situation is unique.

 The answer to this question can be a bit complicated.
 For Chapter 7 you cannot file a bankruptcy until 8 years have passed since the date of filing of your prior Chapter 7 bankruptcy.
 For Chapter 13, you must generally wait 6 years after the filing of the prior Chapter 13 case (there are some exceptions, such as if you paid 70% of the creditor claims in the prior case and it was your best effort).